Practical Magic 2: Development

 On June 10, 2024, Warner Bros.
-Pictures announced that a sequel to the 1998 film Practical Magic was in development with Akiva Goldsman writing the script.
+Pictures announced that a sequel to the 1998 film Practical Magic was in development with Akiva Goldsman returning to write the script.
 Sandra Bullock and Nicole Kidman were in negotiations to reprise their roles and produce the film with Denise Di Novi.
 On June 13, 2024, Kidman confirmed that she would return, alongside Bullock.

-In July, Di Novi stated that the sequel was based on the sequel novel The Book of Magic, also by Alice Hoffman.
-Di Novi also claimed that the team hoped to film in 2025.
-In January 2025, Susanne Bier was in talks to direct the film.
-Bier was announced as the director in May 2025, with Joey King in talks to join the film.
-In July, King was confirmed, alongside Xolo Maridueña, Maisie Williams, Lee Pace, and Solly McLeod.
+In July 2024, Di Novi stated that the sequel would be based on the novel The Book of Magic, also by Alice Hoffman, which serves as the final book in the original series.
+In May 2025, Susanne Bier was announced as the director, with Georgia Pritchett joining Goldsman to co-write the screenplay.